Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 A call to a shared function of any actor A, whether from an [_external client_](/internet-computer-programming-concepts/actors/canister-calling.html), [from itself](#async-and-await) or from another actor B (as an [Inter-Canister Call](#inter-canister-calls)), results in an _incoming message_ to actor A.

 A single message is executed _atomically_.
 This means that the code executed within one message either executes successfully or not at all.
-This also means that any _state mutations_ within a single message are either all committed or none of them are committed.
+This also means that any _state changes_ within a single message are either all committed or none of them are committed.

+These state changes also include any messages sent with calls to shared function.
+Calls are queued locally and only sent on successful commit.

 **An `await` ends the current message and splits the execution of a function into [separate messages](#shared-functions-that-await).**